 4. Basic And Extreme Canyoning

-With the perfect balance of various activities like hiking, diving, abseiling, climbing, caving, swimming, sliding, and jumping, the best place for canyoning in Croatia is Cetina River along with Omis, Rijeka, Badnjevica, and Split.
-50 meter cascading waterfalls, limpid streams, subterranean tunnels, lakes, natural pools, 180 meter cliffs, and some breathtaking ascend-descend of the two kilometer canyoning make Cetina a hotspot.
+With the perfect balance of various activities like hiking, diving, abseiling, climbing, caving, swimming, sliding, and jumping, the best place for canyoning in Croatia is the Cetina River along with Omis, Rijeka, Badnjevica, and Split.
+50 meter cascading waterfalls, limpid streams, subterranean tunnels, lakes, natural pools, 180-meter cliffs, and some breathtaking ascend-descend of the two-kilometer canyoning make Cetina a hotspot.

 Average cost: INR 2771 for Devil’s Passage canyoning